Are you ready for your close-up? Need to punch up your existing online media?

 - Be prepared to review all materials for accuracy.

-ETI will post it to the Echo360 site when complete.
+ETI will post it to the video server when complete.

 For more detailed information on process and timelines, USU faculty can visit our Sakai ETI Works project site when logged into Sakai.